CSCfi/machine-learning-scripts/notebooks/notebooks_on_mahti.md

 # Using Jupyter notebooks on Mahti

-This page contains instructions on setting up a Jupyter notebooks server (with optional GPU support) in Mahti.
+This page contains instructions on setting up a Jupyter notebooks server with GPU support in Mahti.
 It can be used e.g. to run GPU-enabled TensorFlow, Keras, or PyTorch notebooks.

 Please note that this is a rather inelegant solution based on using two ssh connections, but can still perhaps be useful in some cases.